-After you select the Internet connection number from the drop-down menu, you see the following information: the Connection, Login Type, Interface, IP Address, Subnet Mask, Default Gateway, DNS 1, 2, and 3 server IP addresses, and WINS address.
+This section shows the following information: Login Type, Interface, IP Address, Subnet Mask, Default Gateway, and DNS 1, 2, and 3 server IP addresses.

 DHCP Renew.
-Click the DHCP Renew button to replace the Gateway's current IP address with a new IP address.
+If available, click the DHCP Renew button to replace the Gateway's current IP address with a new IP address.

 DHCP Release.
-Click the DHCP Release button to delete the Gateway's current IP address.
+If available, click the DHCP Release button to delete the Gateway's current IP address.

 Click the Refresh button if you want to refresh the displayed information.
+Click Help for more information.

-Figure 5-41: Gateway
+Figure 5-48: Gateway